ottokruse/generative-ai-toolkit/README.md

 To fully utilize the Generative AI Toolkit, it’s essential to understand the following key terms:

 - **Traces**: Traces are records of interactions between the user and the LLM or tools.
 They capture the entire request-response cycle, including input prompts, model outputs, tool calls, and metadata such as latency, token usage, and execution details.
-Traces form the foundation for evaluating an LLM's behavior and performance.
+Traces form the foundation for evaluating an LLM-based application's behavior and performance.

-- **Metrics**: Metrics are measurements derived from traces that evaluate various aspects of an LLM's performance.
+- **Metrics**: Metrics are measurements derived from traces that evaluate various aspects of an LLM-based application's performance.
 Examples include latency, token usage, similarity with expected responses, sentiment, and cost.
 Metrics can be customized to measure specific behaviors or to enforce validation rules.

 - **Cases**: Cases are repeatable tests that simulate conversations with the agent.
 They consist of a sequence of user inputs and expected agent behaviors or outcomes.
 Cases are used to validate the agent's responses against defined expectations, ensuring consistent performance across scenarios.